maxludden/supergene-v2/books/book04/md/chapter-1506.md

 “To win this revolution, we need to be patient.
 You must be prepared to make a sacrifice,” Han Sen said righteously.

 Wang Yuhang threw his hands away.
-“F*ck you!
+“Fuck you!
 You make the sacrifice.
 I have a few hundred years left in my lifespan, and girls are waiting for me.
 I’m not sacrificing anything.”

 “Young man, you became a demigod for a few women?
 You need grander dreams.”
 Han Sen’s face said he felt sorry for the man.